FedSGT: Exact Federated Unlearning via Sequential Group-based Training

 We present \method (\underline{Fed}erated \underline{S}equential \underline{G}roup-based \underline{T}raining), an exact federated unlearning framework designed to meet all three design goals: \textbf{G1} (Model Utility), \textbf{G2} (Service Maintenance), and \textbf{G3} (Training Efficiency).
 The key insight is to achieve \textit{parameter isolation} through multiple lightweight model sequences, where each sequence corresponds to a distinct permutation of $L$ grouped client datasets.
 To efficiently realize this idea in a federated setting, \method leverages PEFT modules that are trained sequentially on these data groups.

 By maintaining these PEFT modules server-side and training them in a cumulative yet separable manner, \method isolates the contribution of each group into independent parameter subsets.
 This design enables exact unlearning by simply deactivating the PEFT modules associated with the deleted group—without immediate retraining.
-Consequently, the framework preserves model utility (\textbf{G1}), maintains long-term online service (\textbf{G2}), and incurs minimal communication and computation overhead during both training and unlearning (\textbf{G3}).
+Consequently, the framework preserves model utility (\textbf{G1}), maintains long-term online service (\textbf{G2}), and incurs minimal communication and computation overhead(\textbf{G3}).

 In the following subsections, we detail the core components of \method: \autoref{subsec:grouping} introduces the data grouping strategy that partitions client data into balanced groups; \autoref{subsec:SGT} describes the sequential group-based training process, which trains PEFT modules along multiple ordered sequences; and \autoref{subsec:unlearning} presents the unlearning stage, which performs efficient and exact data removal through module deactivation.